bagaturchess/Bagatur/Sources/Resources/doc/engine/txt/readme_distro_BagaturEngine.txt

 Here are the steps necessary to run the engine:
 1. Download an arbitrary UCI user interface.
 For example the most popular one is Arena - http://www.playwitharena.com/
-2. Install the UCI user interface on your computer
+2. Install the UCI user interface on your computer.
-3. Install Java platform (JDK or JRE) 1.6 or later on your computer
+3. Ensure that the Java platform (JDK or JRE) 1.6 or later is installed on your computer (it should be the case nowadays).
-4. Unpack this distribution somewhere (Arena has a sub-folder called 'engines', you can extract it there)
+4. Unpack this distribution somewhere (Arena has a sub-folder called 'engines', you can extract it there).
 6. Open the UCI user interface and register the engine inside (You should become familiar with the installed UCI user interface anyway).
 You may use win32 or win64 version depending on your choice.
 7. E2-E4 and enjoy :-)